yuyuranium/ToC-Project-2021-re2nfa-bot/README.md

   * The compiler is written base on the knowledge learned from the course [**Compiler Construction**](http://class-qry.acad.ncku.edu.tw/syllabus/online_display.php?syear=0110&sem=2&co_no=F732400&class_code=).
   * The frontend RE parser and backend NFA generator are separated as the modern compiler design methodology does.
   * Use bottom-up parsing to check the syntax of regular expressions.
-  * An [intermediate representation](https://github.com/yuyuranium/ToC-Project-2021-re2nfa-bot/blob/f60f81d6bc47232a30aad24c8f09a9e812bf3e95/lib/re-compiler.js#L771) is generated to describe how the NFA is to be build.
+  * An [intermediate representation](https://github.com/yuyuranium/ToC-Project-2021-re2nfa-bot/blob/f60f81d6bc47232a30aad24c8f09a9e812bf3e95/lib/re-compiler.js#L771) is generated to describe how the NFA is to be built.

 * **Stack based NFA generator**
-  * The generator takes the IR as input and generate a corresponding NFA based on the description.
+  * The generator takes the IR as input and generates a corresponding NFA based on the description.
   * The generator can be considered as a stack virtual machine and the IR is the instruction sequence.
   * The operation on the RE can be mapped to the construction on the NFA directly.

 * **NFA optimization for minimal states and transitions**
   * In addition to an intuitive way of constructing an NFA, the generator can also do optimizations.
-  * It generates two times less states and transitions than the intuitive way on average.
+  * It on average generates two times less states and transitions than the intuitive way does.

 * **Minimal source codes**
   * There are only 2 source files in this repo, one for the server and the other for the RE compiler.